Microsoft Authenticator

 User reviews

-- Problems with backup functionality and data recovery.
+• Problems with account transfer and backup functionality

 User reviews